Onfido Studio

 Send/Receive Data tasks

 Send/Receive Data tasks optionally allow you to pass data in and out mid-workflow, rather than just at the start via Workflow inputs or at the end via Workflow outputs.
 One or more Send/Receive Data tasks can be placed at any point in a workflow and can send data from any reports or workflow tasks run to your system.
-For example, if you would like to use the data extracted via our Autofill product to populate an end-user form, you can have your user complete a Document Capture task, then run the Autofill report before configuring a Send/Receive task to extract and send the data to your system via a webhook.
+For example, if you intend to use the data extracted via our Autofill product to populate an end-user form, you can have your user complete a Document Capture task, then run the Autofill report before configuring a Send/Receive task to extract and send the data to your system via a webhook.

 Send/Receive tasks can also be configured to receive results back from your system, to be used when building the conditions of Logic tasks or as inputs for other tasks.
 For example, if you extract information to your own internal system (possibly to calculate a risk score or create an account type), your processed data can be sent back into the workflow and used to control the verification route.